eldirinice/pyHS100/README.md

 # Usage

-The package is shipped with a console tool named pyhs100, please refer to ```pyhs100 --help``` for detailed usage.
+The package is shipped with a console tool named pyhs100.
+Please refer to ```pyhs100 --help``` for detailed usage.
-The device to which the commands are sent is chosen by `PYHS100_HOST` environment variable or passing `--host <address>` as an option.
+The device to which the commands are sent is chosen by the `PYHS100_HOST` environment variable or by passing `--host <address>` as an option.
 To see what is being sent to and received from the device, specify option `--debug`.

-To avoid discovering the devices when executing commands its type can be passed by specifying either `--plug` or `--bulb`, if no type is given its type will be discovered automatically with a small delay.
+To avoid discovering the devices when executing commands, its type can be passed by specifying `--plug`, `--bulb`, or `--strip`.
+If no type is given, its type will be discovered automatically with a small delay.
-Some commands (such as reading energy meter values and setting color of bulbs) additional parameters are required, which you can find by adding `--help` after the command, e.g. `pyhs100 emeter --help` or `pyhs100 hsv --help`.
+For some commands (such as reading energy meter values and setting color of bulbs), additional parameters are required, which you can find by adding `--help` after the command, e.g. `pyhs100 emeter --help` or `pyhs100 hsv --help`.

 If no command is given, the `state` command will be executed to query the device state.